Will field-grown tomatoes survive?

 He touched on the importance of the formal seed sector in scaling improved tomato breeding lines, using India’s vegetable seed sector as an example.
 Until 1988, the Government of India restricted the import of vegetable seed and the informal seed sector dominated, leading to inconsistent seed supply and quality.
 Liberalization of the seed sector and stronger protection of breeders’ rights gave an enormous boost to private seed sector development and the vegetable seed sector in particular.
 Quality vegetable seeds are now available across the country.

-Papers are being presented on genetics and breeding for resistance, alternative approaches for resistance, managing bacterial diseases, and virus and viroid management.
+Papers were presented on genetics and breeding for resistance, alternative approaches for resistance, managing bacterial diseases, and virus and viroid management.

-Field trips on May 9 will visit the Taiwan Agricultural Research Institute and the World Vegetable Center.
+Field trips on May 9 visited the Taiwan Agricultural Research Institute and the World Vegetable Center.